withinJoel/TechForDummies/README.md

 # Documentation
-* The ultimate readme for any of of our doubts in the field of computers.
+* The ultimate readme for any of your doubts in the field of computers.